I tested positive for COVID-19 - first steps

 - You reside in the same household /premises as a COVID-19 positive person

-- You have spent four hours or more indoors with a COVID-19 positive person while they were infectious
+- You have spent four or more continuous hours indoors with a COVID-19 positive

 Example - How to tell your close contacts